gbtami/pychess-variants/static/docs/antichess960.md

+# Antichess960
 This is basically Antichess with a random starting position, which changes every two games.
 The number `960` is used as its the total number of positions possible.

-For other rules, please check the Antichess rules.
+For other rules, please check the [Antichess rules](https://liantichess.herokuapp.com/variants/antichess).